 ✔ Improvement suggestions and support tickets.

 Some measures are ideal for monthly tracking (e.g., active users, task completion), while others (like surveys or sentiment) may be best for quarterly or annual reviews.
-The key is to measure what matters and refine the strategy as business needs evolve.
+The key is to measure what matters and refine the intranet strategy as business needs, priorities, and maturity evolve.

 ✔ Intranet Board – Strategic oversight and prioritization.